jamcha-aa/Requiem2_0_2_JP/README.md

 These files will be a Requiem 2.0.2 Japanese translation, which is based on the Requiem 1.9.4.1 日本語版 (see Copyrights).

 A machine translation is **not** used for added sentences in Requiem 2.x.
-However, I don't know whether machine translations were used in works of Requiem 1.x Japanese.
+However, I don't know whether machine translations had been used in  works of Requiem 1.x Japanese.

 ## Requirements
 [xTranslator](https://www.nexusmods.com/skyrimspecialedition/mods/134)